Classic Reuben Sandwich

 Recipe Notes

-- A classic Reuben sandwich is often made with Russian dressing, which is very similar to Thousand Island dressing.
-They each have a ketchup and mayonnaise base.
-However, homemade Russian dressing also includes a teaspoon of horseradish, hot sauce (to taste, depending on how spicy you like it), a tablespoon of chopped onion or green onion, 1 teaspoon of Worcestershire sauce, and a dash of sweet paprika.
+- Dressing variations: A traditional Reuben is often made with Russian dressing.
+It is similar to Thousand Island, but usually includes a little horseradish, hot sauce, chopped onion or green onion, Worcestershire sauce, and sweet paprika.

 What do you serve with a Reuben sandwich?